keywordsalad/thisfieldwas.green/site/_posts/2021-12-11-reasons-why-my-website-is-offline.md

 Hosting my website and source code myself feels very empowering.
 I feel as if I reclaimed a little piece of the internet.
 For that alone I want to see what more I can self host.
 The internet today clusters around a centralizing oligopoly of services, and I pine for the days when every odd person had their own small, weird website, and frequented a handful of small, niche forums, each with just enough users to be interesting.
 Now there's Facebook.
 GitHub.
 Google...
 If I name a _thing_: there's likely a single site that I would go to for that _thing_.
 That _thing_ has likely regressed in quality towards the mean and mediocre.
 And when I go to that site for that _thing_, I can't tell whether I've found the _thing_ or an ad for a subscription service that gives me access to the _thing_ at a markup.

 {{img id: "closet-computer-in-context",
-      title: "Cables and all, the _closet computer_ in context.
+      title: "Cables and all, the <em>closet computer</em> in context.
 Corey asked me to dust first.",
       src: "/images/reasons-my-website-is-offline/coming-out-of-the-closet-1024.png"}}

 I severely took for granted the uptime that a third party service could give me.
 It’s making me rethink what the total cost of what third party hosting actually looks like, not only in terms of dollars and nebulous ideals, but more importantly in terms of peace of mind.
 Terms such as _will the promotion committee be able to see that writeup I referred them to?_ I would absolutely benefit from hosting my website from my _bastion server_ instead, but perhaps after I reread `linode`'s service agreements to allay my confounding mind.